Trump says he will raise global tariff rate from 10% to 15%

 These include a statutory provision permitting tariffs on imported goods deemed to threaten U.S. national security, as well as another allowing retaliatory measures - including tariffs - against trading partners that the Office of the U.S. Trade Representative determines have engaged in unfair trade practices against American exporters.

-However, of these alternatives offered the flexibility and blunt-force dynamics that IEEPA provided Trump and they may not be able to replicate the full scope of his tariffs quickly.
+However, none of these alternatives offers the flexibility or blunt-force impact that IEEPA provided Trump, and they may not be able to replicate the full scope of his tariffs quickly.

 Trump’s ability to impose tariffs immediately on goods from any trading partner under a declared national emergency had significantly strengthened his leverage in trade negotiations.